"I was there..."

 Photo: It's About Times newspaper

 In contrast to the Kissinger demo was a protest a week later against an appearance by Secretary of Defense Caspar Weinberger at the St. Francis Hotel.
-Here the CISPES and LAG organizers had met with the police and had agreed to have a large force of monitors on hand to try to prevent any spontaneous action from happening in the crowd.
-The monitors did their assignment well, for the most part keeping the crowd of more than 1000 aimlessly circling on a crowded sidewalk, and except for a few small incidents, away from spoiling the rich folks social affair.
+Here the Committee in Solidarity with the People of El Salvador (CISPES) and Livermore Action Group (LAG) organizers had met with the police and had agreed to have a large force of monitors on hand to try to prevent any spontaneous action from happening in the crowd.
+The monitors did their assignment well, for the most part keeping the crowd of more than 1,000 aimlessly circling on a crowded sidewalk, and except for a few small incidents, away from spoiling the rich folks social affair.
 In return for such cooperation, the Police Department had nothing but lavish praise for how well the demonstrators behaved.

 The stage thus set, enter Jerry Falwell and Phyllis Schlafly, who organized a pre-convention convention of the Moral Majority entitled “Family Forum” on Thursday, July 12.
 A welcoming committee of more than 1,000 activists of various stripes gathered on the sidewalk near the convention to once again pull out some exhausted slogans in hopes of disrupting the affair and perhaps getting a little media coverage.